ttewabe/Varo-Web-Engineering-Challenge/README.md

 2) added roboto from google font using index.html method
 3) Generate session id using the imdb guest session endpoint and store it in local storage
 4) install react redux toolkit
+5) install qs to parse query string of url